m-yamazoe/documentation/saas/infrastructure/servers.rst

 RDP password set in the enStratus profile.

-.. note:: Before granting shell/remote access to a server, the user must define their public SSH key and RDP password in their user profile.
+.. note:: Before granting shell/remote access to a server, the user must define their public SSH key and/or RDP password in their user profile.
 If the credentials change, the remote servers are not notified of the change.
 To ensure the new credentials are used, the user must first be removed and re-added to remote access so the changes can propagate to their account.